PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Some components are missing from the Pick and Place file.
 Please refer to the document titled "[PlanktoscopeHat-v1.3-fab\_thru-hole component (missing from PnP).jpg](https://drive.google.com/file/d/1_4COxhZdL6mLXmLuc3Mpb77Xwj2Vl10f/view?usp=drive_link)" for further details.

 We recommend asking your prototypist to assemble all the thru-hole components.
-In order to reduce costs and if you feel like doing it, you can assemble them manually, be really cautious and sure of the correct solderings.
+In order to reduce costs and if you feel like doing it, you can assemble them manually, be really cautious of the correct solderings.

+The assembly of the Drivers TMC 5160 and the Axial Fan assembly are here proposed in parallel and DIY.
+No worries, everything is explain in [Assembly of the Drivers TMC 5160](Assembly of the Drivers TMC 5160) & [Assembly of the Axial Fan](Assembly of the Axial Fan)[]().
+They are not included as Thru-Hole components list for the prototypiste.

 #### Configuration